 We found 7 immunologists who accept Oxford Health Plans near Staten Island, NY.

 Dr. Raffaela Russo is an immunologist in Staten Island, NY.
-Dr. Russo is an in-network provider for Amerigroup, Child Health Plus, and Family Health Plus, as well as other insurance carriers.
-She is a graduate of Autonomous University of Guadalajara Faculty of Medicine.
-She is conversant in Spanish.
+She is an in-network provider for Amerigroup, Child Health Plus, and Family Health Plus, in addition to other insurance carriers.
+Dr. Russo is a graduate of Autonomous University of Guadalajara Faculty of Medicine.
+She speaks Spanish.

 Conditions / Treatments